drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Distribution of distances in the depth estimation test set
 :::

-The depth estimation model has a mean absolute error (MAE) of 1.635m.
+The depth estimation model has a mean absolute error (MAE) of 1.635 m.
 The model is more accurate when predicting depth for animals closer to the camera.
 The MAE for animals ≤10 m from the camera trap is 1.06 m, while at further distances, the model underestimates distance.
 However, accuracy at closer distances is more important for distance sampling methods [@doi:10.1093/oso/9780198506492.001.0001].

+@doi:10.1016/j.ecoinf.2021.101536 applied machine learning to monocular depth _using reference videos_ and reported a mean absolute error (MAE) of 1.85 m.
+The relatively similar performance (albeit on different datasets) suggests that accurate machine learning predictions are possible without reference videos.

 :::{figure} fig-depth-prediction-density.png
 :label: fig:depth-prediction-density